dannyhope/uxbrighton/Readme.md

 ## Add a person

-There’s a list of people here [_includes > organisers.html](https://github.com/dannyhope/uxbrighton/tree/gh-pages/_includes/organisers.html "")

-Duplicate and modify one of the people that’s already in the list.
+Duplicate/edit one of the [current list of people](https://github.com/dannyhope/uxbrighton/edit/gh-pages/_includes/organisers.html "").

 ## Edit a conference page

-Main conference content is stored in the [_layouts](https://github.com/dannyhope/uxbrighton/tree/gh-pages/_layouts "") folder (not in the [_posts](https://github.com/dannyhope/uxbrighton/tree/gh-pages/_posts "") opposed to markdown files).
+Main conference content is stored in the [_layouts](https://github.com/dannyhope/uxbrighton/tree/gh-pages/_layouts "") folder (not in the [_posts](https://github.com/dannyhope/uxbrighton/tree/gh-pages/_posts "") which is where the rest of the content lives).

-_layouts > conference-2010.html
-_layouts > conference-2011.html
-_layouts > conference-2012.html
-_layouts > conference-2013.html
-_layouts > conference-2014.html
-_layouts > conference-2014-holding.html (the holding page)

 **These layouts are referenced in ?**